zmlka/undisciplinary/read_architecture.md

-The sub-title of the book is _interviews with the greatest architects of the twentieth century_, which, considering that the book contains extracts from interviews conducted with some 70 architects is fitting.
+The sub-title of the book is _interviews with the greatest architects of the twentieth century_, which, considering that the book contains extracts from interviews conducted with some 70 architects, is fitting.
 As with Rauterberg's book, the interviews were all conducted by one individual, John Peter.

 The structure of the book is somewhat awkward, as the first half is organised